StingySpoilero/SBA320/react/README.md

+# Technologies used
+- React
-# React + Vite
+- Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- JavaScript
+- Fetch API

+# Approach Taken
+- This allows users to search for player statistics by entering any player's name in the Search bar.
+The data is being fetched from the API and displays relevant information pertaining to their careers.

+# Key Features
+- Input field for searching for players (really, any NBA player, not just current)
+- Player data from API
+- Error handling for Players not Found